mbilab/eeweb/README.md

 # issue
 * item bottom margin bug while resizing
-* .description top margin while resizing
+* .description top margin while resizing |done
 * icon, bg to local? |no icon
-* .page-content should be #news
+* .page-content should be #news |done
-* .return should be outside .page-content
+* .return should be outside .page-content |done
 * why I cannot use .page-content .item
 * transparent inside the logo
 * make sure everythin in .item is necessary